microsoft/rushjs.io-website/pages/maintainer/enabling_ci_builds.md

 # a nonzero exit code.
 $ rush change -v

-# (optional) Fail if the developer introduced an inconsistent version
-$ rush check

 # Install NPM packages in the common folder, but don't automatically do "rush link"
 $ rush install --no-link